 - Read your contract carefully.

-- Make sure you have money saved for USMLE Step III.
+- Save money and prepare for USMLE Step III.

-- Know what support services are available to you.
-Check with your residency program coordinator for assistance.
+- Know what support services are available; your residency program coordinator can assist you.